 A quick disclaimer: as mentioned in this post, I plan to continue amplifying black voices and showing more diversity on my blog.
-This post was pre-scheduled but as I am planning on turning this into a series, the next installment will include more Indigenous toys and diverse play products.
 Here is a great Australian resource that I found.

 Today I’m going to be sharing with you some of my favourite wooden kids toys/brands!
 I currently have an almost 2 year old daughter, who has accumulated plenty of playthings in her short time on Earth.
 Abigail has plastic toys as well, but I prefer those made from wood as they are much more environmentally friendly and non-toxic.
 I’m going to make this into a series so I can continue to update my readers with great toy/brand ideas as Abigail gets older.
 Also, all of these toys are recommended for 12M+ and under 3Y.
 I promise to link everything to the best of my ability.
 Without further ado, let’s get into it!